 An SOP of this department is a written document or instruction detailing all steps and activities of a process or procedure to be followed in different emergencies.
-This department is being an emergency service department; has to responding to varieties of calls ranging from fire, rescue, building collapse, chemical leakage, radio-active material release, flood rescue etc. The standard operating procedure helps the personnel and officers in handling the situation in a systematic and correct way, avoiding confusion and delay.
-In the wake of increasing manmade and natural threats, the existing SOP's are under revision.
+This department being an emergency service department; has to respond to varieties of calls ranging from fire, rescue, building collapse, chemical leakage, radio-active material release, flood rescue etc. The standard operating procedure helps the personnel and officers in handling the situation in a systematic and correct way, avoiding confusion and delay.
+In the wake of increasing manmade and natural threats, the existing SOP's are under constant revision, depending on the field requirements.